-That our clients can open themselves to something bigger than “in skin encapsulated ego” whether through loving-kindness toward children, spouses, friends, in social service in environmental activism, in saving or improving one single life...
+That our clients can open themselves to something bigger than “in skin encapsulated ego” through loving-kindness whether toward children, spouses, friends, social service, environmental activism, saving or improving one single life...

-We believe that deep inner work is a basic human need, urge for self-exploration and development sits in every and each one of us, but unfortunately, it is often suppressed sometimes already in early childhood.
-We feel joy when we see a person finding this positive and delightful urge for reaching his or her best potential and then when the person puts this potential into practice and service to humanity, partially as a consequence of working with us.
+Deep inner work is a basic human need.
+The urge for self-exploration and development sits in each of us, but unfortunately, it is often suppressed, sometimes already in early childhood.
+We feel joy when we see a person finding this positive and delightful urge to reach his or her best potential and then when the person puts this potential into practice and service to humanity, partially also as a consequence of working with us.

-Our ultimate dream might sound a little utopian, but since we are talking about dreams, we will allow ourselves to dreaming big from the perspective of a psychotherapist: First of all, we wish that we as Western civilization would be able to do a thorough self-reflection to see how toxic and anty-humanistic society we become.
-We deteriorated to a society that places money and extra profit before human and humanistic values.
-The result is logical: we live in an anty-humanistic society with a lot of fear, ignorance, and greed that fuel and perpetuate this kind of thinking.
+Our ultimate dream might sound a little utopian.
+Still, since we are talking about dreams, we will allow ourselves to dream big from the perspective of a psychotherapist.
+Foremost, we wish that we, as Western civilization, would be able to do a thorough self-reflection to see how toxic and antihumanistic society we become.
+We have deteriorated into a society that places money and extra profit before human and humanistic values.
+The result is logical: human beings are degraded into money-making machines that have to compete with other machines for survival.
+This situation creates a lot of fear, ignorance, and greed that fuel and perpetuate this kind of thinking.

 history, many individuals and groups have affirmed the inherent value,